LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/AnIntroductionToMachineLearningWithScikitLearn.md

 In this example, we set the value of `gamma` manually.
 To find good values for these parameters, we can use tools such as [grid search](https://scikit-learn.org/1.7/modules/grid_search.html#grid-search) and [cross validation](https://scikit-learn.org/1.7/modules/cross_validation.html#cross-validation).

-The `clf` (for classifier) estimator instance is first fitted to the model; that is, it must *learn* from the model.
+The `clf` (classifier) estimator instance is first fitted to the model; that is, it must *learn* from the model.
 This is done by passing our training set to the `fit` method.
-For the training set, we’ll use all the images from our dataset, except for the last image, which we’ll reserve for our predicting.
+For the training set, we’ll use all the image data from our dataset, except data for the last image, which we’ll reserve for testing prediction.
 We select the training set with the `[:-1]` Python syntax, which produces a new array that contains all but the last item from `digits.data`:

 ```python
 clf.fit(digits.data[:-1], digits.target[:-1])